NIGHT TERROR

 (Ghost Rider III Annual#1/1) - Two nights later, while questioning what he was and how he came to be, Night Terror attacked and killed a group of thugs that had attempted to mug him.
 Later he attacked another young man, Dan Ketch, and attempted to drain his blood as well.
 To his surprise, his victim transformed into the Ghost Rider.
 Fleeing the supernatural avenger, Night Terror found himself facing a door in Lincoln Center (leading to a covert intelligence center), one he realized he'd subconsciously gone back to.
 Investigating, he was confronted by a security team, only to kill them.
 Still trying to evade Ghost Rider, the vampire made his way further and found an office, where he attacked the people he found there.
 Draining one of them, he absorbed their memories and learned a little about who he was.
 Ghost Rider proved relentless though, and while the two fought, one of the agents set off a self-destruct mechanism in the center.
 Running Night Terror through with his mystical chains, Ghost Rider and a surviving agent fled, leaving the vampire behind to be consumed by the explosion.

-(Ghost Rider III Annual#1/2) - Having survived, Night Terror then began to search out other members of the unnamed agency.
+(Ghost Rider III Annual#1/2) - Having survived, Night Terror then began to search out other members of the unidentified agency.
 He found a group of four of them and attacked them.
 He killed the two males, but before he could bite the two females, he was stopped by his old partner Wanderer.
 Night Terror, with his newfound vampiric powers, easily outfought Wanderer and bit him.
 Believing his former friend to be dead, he left.

 (Blade: V-H I#3) - At Chicago's O'Hare International Airport, Night Terror attacked another agent, draining her blood and memories.